 knn = joblib.load('iris_knn.pkl')

-As we approach to end of this article, here are some benefits of using scikit-learn over some other machine learning libraries(like R):
+As we approach the end of this article, here are some benefits of using scikit-learn over some other machine learning libraries(like R libraries):

 - Consistent interface to machine learning models